jetbrains-academy/CppBasics/ObjectOrientedProgramming/ClassesAndObjects/OperatorsOverloading/task.md

 }
 ```

-In fact, to enable this syntax, it is enough just to define
+To enable this syntax, it is sufficient to define
 a special function with `operator` prefix in its name:

 ```c++